Glue42/core/tutorials/guides/02_core/01_javascript/javascript.md

 The windows of the **Client Details** and **Stocks** apps participating in the new Workspace will have a starting context attached to them.
 You have to handle this starting context in order to display the relevant client data when the user selects a client from the **Clients** app.

-To get the starting window context, you have to subscribe to the [`onContextUpdated()`](../../../reference/core/latest/windows/index.html#!WebWindow-onContextUpdated) event of the current window using the [Window Management API](../../../reference/core/latest/windows/index.html).
-When the window context has been updated and if it contains a `client` property, you have to handle the client data in the respective application and also set the Workspace title to the selected client.
+To get the starting window context, you have to subscribe for updates to the context of the current window using the [Window Management API](../../../reference/core/latest/windows/index.html).
+When the window context has been updated and if it contains a `client` property, you have to handle the client data in the respective application and also set the Workspace title to the name of the selected client.

 Go to the **Client Details** app, find the `TODO: Chapter 8.5` comment in the `start()` function and use the [`onContextUpdated()`](../../../reference/core/latest/windows/index.html#!WebWindow-onContextUpdated) method of the current window to subscribe for updates of the window context.
 Invoke the `setFields()` function passing the `client` property of the updated context and set the title of the Workspace to the name of the selected client: